vxst/vxst/README.md

 > Stay fortitude, Do good, Be excellence

 I am an experienced software developer.
+My [workspace](https://github.com/vxst/docker-workspace) is debian with vim.

 I am a transgender woman🏳️‍⚧️.
 Before 2018, when my official gender was male, my name was Shan Ting(单挺).

-#### Under dangerous situation 🏳️‍⚧️
+#### Under dangerous situation ☠️

 I'm in danger of honor killing due to my MtF identity.🏳️‍⚧️ (My parents have surrogated a longfengtai(a boy and a girl as twins) to replace me in this world